 Our Tour de France week will capture the beauty of the mountains and the colours and character of the Tour as it passes through the Pyrénées.
 Combining peaceful yet challenging ride days with the spectacle of the world’s biggest race, whilst enjoying every minute with The Col Collective.
-Watch the peloton arrive into Pau and the favourites battle it out on the slopes up to Peyragudes ski station while also bagging many of the greatest Tour cols yourself.
 Riding and watching the Tour in the same week is a surreal experience that often has us pinching ourselves in disbelief at just how magical the mountains can be.

 WHO’S IT FOR?

-This week is for those who want to experience the magic of the Tour de France close up while also having a rewarding week on the bike.
-We’ll be tackling some off the most legendary climbs in the sport including the Col d’Aubisque, Hautacam, Peyresourde, Luz Ardiden and of course The Col du Tourmalet.
-Plus two opportunities to watch the Tour, in historic Pau (Stage 11) and on the slopes up to Peyragudes ski station as the big guns show us how it’s done in the closing moments of Stage 12.
+This week is for those who want to experience the magic of the Tour de France close up while also having a challenging and rewarding week on the bike.
+We’ll be tackling some off the most legendary climbs in the sport including the Col d’Aubisque, Col d’Aspin, Col du Soulour, Hautacam, Peyresourde and of course the Col du Tourmalet, plus we’ll be getting up close and personal with the Tour as the pros go full gas in the Pyrénées.

-Typically ride days include 1-2 climbs and are from 53km to 110km and approximately 1,700m elevation gain, with plenty of opportunities to extend the shorter days or cut the longer ones depending on how you’re feeling each day.
+On average rides are around 100km with 2,000m of elevation gain, and plenty of opportunities to extend the shorter days or cut the longer ones depending on how you’re feeling each day.
 We want this week to be a celebration of the Tour de France, a chance to conquer the most prestigious peaks and a once in a lifetime opportunity to experience it all with personal support from The Col Collective.

 We are very proud to be able to offer a truly exceptional package from our partners to help you in every area of your cycling.
 This kit includes: